Ikarthikmb/CustomSiriShortcuts/README.md

-# Make your Own Custom Siri Shortcuts with Block Coding
+# Make your Own Custom Siri Shortcuts with Blocks

 1. **Markdown to Rich text**